yukikitayama/website-react/README.md

 - React directory structure
   - [React Architecture: How to Structure and Organize a React Application](https://www.taniarascia.com/react-architecture-directory-structure/)

+### Props

+- Parameters of components to pass data.
+- Every React component receives one parameter typically named `props`.
+  - `props` is a key-value pair.
+  - Key is the individual parameter name
+  - Value is the data passed from outside component.

 ### React Hooks

 - Hooks are something starting with `use`.